Lane Thomas Player Props: Nationals vs. Phillies

 - The 9.2 strikeouts per nine innings put together by the Phillies pitching staff ranks seventh in the league.

-- The Phillies have a 4.63 team ERA that ranks 24th among all MLB pitching staffs.
+- The Phillies have the 25th-ranked team ERA among all MLB pitching staffs (4.70).

-- Phillies pitchers combine to rank 11th in baseball in home runs surrendered (60 total, 1.1 per game).
+- The Phillies rank 12th in baseball in home runs surrendered (61 total, 1.1 per game).

-- Wheeler makes the start for the Phillies, his 12th of the season.
-He is 4-4 with a 3.60 ERA and 76 strikeouts in 65 2/3 innings pitched.
+- Strahm (4-3 with a 3.20 ERA and 52 strikeouts in 39 1/3 innings pitched) gets the start for the Phillies, his eighth of the season.

-- The righty last appeared on Saturday against the Atlanta Braves, when he tossed eight scoreless innings while giving up three hits.
+- His most recent time out was out of the bullpen on Thursday when the left-hander threw two innings against the New York Mets, surrendering one earned run while giving up two hits.

 © 2023 Data Skrive.
 All rights reserved.